-It is a soft, expandable silicone ball that is inserted into the stomach endoscopically.
+It is a soft, expandable silicone ball inserted into the stomach endoscopically.

 The gastric balloon provides a quick start to gradual weight loss for those who have tried other options.

-They are ideal solutions if you are looking to lose up to 70 pounds of excess weight, but are not willing to undergo a more radical option of surgery, have tried diets, pills and other weight loss programs without success that simply do not produce results. .
+They are ideal solutions if you are looking to lose up to 70 pounds of excess weight but are not willing to undergo a more radical surgery option.
+They have tried diets, pills, and other weight loss programs without success that do not produce results.

-The gastric balloon is designed to stay in place for up to six months.
+The gastric balloon is designed to stay in place for six months.

 In this non-surgical treatment, a small balloon is inserted into the stomach to help limit the amount of food eaten.
 This endoscopic treatment is sometimes used as a medically supervised weight loss program that includes nutrition, exercise, and support.

 One of the main benefits of the gastric balloon is avoiding invasive surgery and the risks associated with surgery.
 Since it only takes 15 minutes with a mild sedative, you can go home the same day.

 This, in turn, means that a gastric balloon is less expensive than many surgical options.
 It’s only temporary, offering support as you lose weight and become more active.

 Most people do not experience any complications, but you must be aware of the risks.
 Bleeding or perforation can occur due to injury during insertion or removal of the balloon.

 Gastric discomfort, nausea, and vomiting are joint in the first few days after the balloon.